MBradbury/slp/README.md

 run as often as they could be.

-Now submit the jobs using:
+Now submit the jobs using the following.
+Again you may need to provide "--no-skip-complete".
 ```bash
 ./create.py <algorithm> cluster <cluster> submit
 ```